jingibus/gascan/resources/posts/2020/04/17/2240/Easter Lament.md

 > I can't face it
 > I can't face it

 Written 4/17/2020 morning.
 I was trying to start my written meditation on one of those Easter Week post-crucifixion readings and I just couldn't deal.
-My practice is to seek actionable guidance in these meditations.
+My practice is to seek actionable guidance in these meditations; I was frustrated.
+So I wrote a song.

 [recording](Easter%20Lament.mp3)